 Tel: 01631 720598 Web: www.barcaldinecastle.co.uk

-The entrance, at the foot of the stair-tower, still has a heavy iron yett behind an oak door.
+The entrance, at the foot of the stair-tower, still has a heavy iron yett behind an oak door, and houses the wide turnpike stair.
 The basement is vaulted, and contains a kitchen and cellars.
 A small straight stair climbs from the wine-cellar to the hall on the first floor.
+There is a pit prison, and another small stair goes to the upper floors.

 ‘Barkalden’ is marked on Blaeu’s map of Lorn.

 The family were made baronets in 1841, but by the following year the castle had become ruinous, and the property was sold.
-Barcaldine House [NM 965414] dates from 1724, and is a large rambling and haphazard mansion of several periods and styles, extended down the years, and was built some distance away (hence the village of Barcaldine is not near the castle).
-The house was used as a hotel, but at the time of writing (and for some years) is closed.
+Barcaldine House [NM 965414] and formerly known as Dalfuir, dates from 1724, and is a large rambling and haphazard mansion of several periods and styles, extended down the years, and was built some distance away (hence the village of Barcaldine is not near the castle).
+Much of the estate was sold to the Forestry Commission in the 1920s, and the house was derelict in the 1950s, but was restored in the 1980s.
+The walled garden houses a caravan park.
+The house was used as a hotel, but this closed in 2012 and the building was sold from offers of more than £475,000.

 The sister of the then owner, Harriet, died in the castle.
 Her apparition a ‘Blue Lady’ has reputedly been seen, and it is said that on windy nights a piano can sometimes be heard.